 We have been picking lemons by the box and basketful!
 It’s such a shame to not be able to use more of them, but we give them away, so nothing is wasted.
 I have frozen some zest and juice in ice cube trays (zest and juice of 1 lemon per cube) for use later in the year.
 I wish you all were here so I could give some to you!

 Also I have been soaking legumes and nuts before eating them, in order for the phytase to develop which lowers the phytates, which effects nutrient absorbtion.
 Because I drink almond milk much of the time, instead of dairy, I consume quite a few almonds.
 I soak them before whizzing them, the resulting milk tastes noticeably better, and hopefully, I’m getting more nutrients from them.
 I can now eat chick peas again, simply by soaking them for 24 hours before eating!
 Who knew?
 According to a Paleo site, ancient people used to soak most grains and legumes before eating them, but we got out of that practice somewhere along the way.

 Finally, Don cooked most of dinner on the grill the other night and it was amazing!
 He cooked the salmon filets simply, with olive oil and salt, and the eggplant strips I had simply drizzled with olive oil as well.
 You can also roast the eggplant in the oven, but it’s the dressing for the eggplant that made it special.
 As per usual, I did have to make a change in the recipe, omitting the garlic, but it was still a new favourite.

 Will send him to your place for weddings, parties, whatever…

-I hope this gastronomic tour will appease your desire for IMK from me this month.
-I assure you it is more interesting than my own very simple cooking has been.
-Thank you to Celia at figjamandlimecordial.com for hosting this monthly tour through kitchens around the world!
+Please check out the other IMK posts at figjamandlimecordial.com Thank you to Celia for hosting this monthly tour through kitchens around the world!
 Pop on over there and see what other interesting things are happening.